wrapperband/FeathercoinWalletGuide/README.md

 ### Advanced Features
 * Multiple Signature Transactions
 * Add a text comment to the transaction
-* Include a Openname DNS (Dynamic Name server) addresses to the Blockchain
+* Include Nameview an openname DNS (Dynamic Name server) addresses to the Blockchain
 * Create, manage and search for Stealth Addresses
 * Transaction reports
 * Coin Control